 National Book Award finalist John Phillip Santos (The University of Texas at San Antonio) will deliver the keynote presentation at the San Marcos institute.
 The keynote speaker at the Houston institute will be Nicolás Kanellos, director of Recovering the U.S. Hispanic Literary Heritage of the United States program at the University of Houston.

-The San Marcos institute faculty includes Steve Davis and Jason Mellard of Texas State University; Adriane Bezusko, John Morán González, and Coleman Hutchison of The University of Texas at Austin; Norma Cantú (Trinity University); Cary Clack (formerly of the San Antonio Express-News); Nan Cuba (Our Lady of the Lake University); Alison Macor; National Book Award finalist Domingo Martinez; Emmy Pérez (The University of Texas Rio Grande Valley); and Ron Tyler (formerly of the Amon Carter Museum of American Art).
+The San Marcos institute faculty includes Steve Davis and Jason Mellard of Texas State University; Adriane Bezusko, John Morán González, and Coleman Hutchison of The University of Texas at Austin; Norma Cantú (Trinity University); Cary Clack (formerly of the San Antonio Express-News); Nan Cuba (Our Lady of the Lake University); Alison Macor; Emmy Pérez (The University of Texas Rio Grande Valley); and Ron Tyler (formerly of the Amon Carter Museum of American Art).
+Distinguished writers Elizabeth Crook and Stephen Harrigan will also participate in the program.

 The institutes are open to secondary-level language arts and humanities teachers in Texas schools.
 Priority consideration will be given to early-career teachers in low-performing schools and districts.